 2) Appreciate: These Ages/Stages are part of how God designed the developmental process to take place.
 Parents are often frustrated by one Age/Stage or another, or they enjoy a certain Age/Stage so much that they mourn when it passes.
 Instead of embracing and enjoying the next Age/Stage of their child’s development, they grieve what’s been lost.

 3) Adjust: This may be the most important principle to remember.
 Each Age/Stage is different for your child.
-They are changing, growing, maturing, developing their own since of identity and purpose and YOU need to change, too!
+They are changing, growing, maturing, and developing their own sense of identity and purpose, and YOU need to change, too!
 How you raise a 13-year-old is obviously different than how you raise a 3-year-old.
 How you respond to challenges from a 6-year-old is obviously not how you’ll want to respond when that 6-year-old is 16!
 You will need to adjust your parenting strategies to fit the Age/Stage your children are in.

 There’s a great verse in the Bible that applies to these three important principles of understanding, appreciating, and adjusting our parenting strategies based on the Ages/Stages our children go through.
 It’s a verse that was originally written to shepherds responsible for taking care of their flocks, but Bible scholars agree that it is meant to apply to anybody who has been asked to steward something of value.